We are the Immigration Advice Service

 EU/EEA residents and citizens of Switzerland are free to work in Ireland without any restrictions, as guaranteed by the ‘four freedoms’.
 Whilst a resident of one of these countries can stay in Ireland free of restrictions for up to 90 days, they will need to be engaged in economic activity or enrolled as a student or vocational trainee if they wish to stay for longer.

-Residents from countries outside of these areas will need to apply for a visa when they enter Ireland, whether for a short period of time or with the intention of remaining in Ireland for longer.
+Residents from countries outside of these areas will need to submit a visa application when they enter Ireland, whether for a short period of time or with the intention of remaining in Ireland for longer.

 A non-EEA national who wishes to reside in Ireland must fulfil certain requirements, which differ depending on the route they take towards legal Irish residency.